developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

 private network and only accessible to a certain privileged users.

-That is what Ory Oathkeeper is good at, making sure that requests won't make it to the upstream unless they are explicitly allowed.
+That is what Ory Oathkeeper is good at, making sure that requests won't make it to the upstream server unless they are explicitly allowed.

 It enforces protective measures to ensure unauthorized requests are denied.
 It does that by sitting at the frontier of your infrastructure, receiving